 It has been my personal practice during premarital counseling to explain the get and the concept of mamzerut in all cases in which there has been a prior divorce.
 If the divorced party is a man, I ask him whether his former wife is of child-bearing age and, if yes, whether he has given her a get.
 If the answer is no, I insist that either he or I contact his former wife to make sure that she understands the implications of remarrying and having children without a get.
 If she then decides she wants one, I assist in the arrangements.
 Where there is a Conservative beit din available, I generally offer it as an alternative to Orthodoxy.
 Many modern Orthodox rabbis will, albeit reluctantly, accept the get of a Conservative beit din rather than brand a person as a mamzer.
 However, if no alternative exists, to avoid taking a chance on the happiness of an innocent child, I recommend an Orthodox get and choose a rabbi who will guide the couple through the procedure with sensitivity.
 I also recommend that women contact Kayama, an organization based in Brooklyn, NY which is dedicated to protecting the rights of Jews who wish to remarry by assisting them in obtaining a get at the time of their civil divorce.

 In 1981, in response to a request from the CCAR's Committee on Family Life, the Committee on Reform Jewish Practices began discussing the issuance of an optional Reform ritual of separation.
 It was met with much opposition-and initially I was among the most vocal opponents.
 I feared that colleagues might conduct the ceremony and issue the document without fully explaining to the couple or individual involved that the document would have no halachic standing with an Orthodox rabbi who might be called upon to officiate at a remarriage or at the marriage of a child of that remarriage.
 As much as I abhorred the Orthodox attitude toward innocent people whom they considered mamzerim, I couldn't allow myself or the CCAR to be party to the issuance of a document that people might believe, unknowingly, to be an acceptable get.
 The Committee respected these reservations, but a number of colleagues-particularly the younger members-kept raising the issue, pointing out that many divorced congregants needed some spiritual closure after failed marriages.
 Given the fact that Reform Jews are married in a sacred Jewish ceremony that cannot be abrogated by a civil court, they argued, shouldn't they have the opportunity to have a rabbi "deconsecrate" their former marriages?
-Shouldn't people who don't want to endure the demeaning, sexist ritual of an Orthodox get be afforded spiritual closure to their marriages?
+Shouldn't people who don't want an Orthodox get be afforded spiritual closure to their marriages?
 Finally convinced of the validity of this position, I assigned myself the task of composing the document in such a way that it could not be mistaken for a get.
 In 1983, after consultation with the CCAR's Liturgy Committee, the Reform Practices Committee issued the Seder P'reidah as an "available option," and five years later it appeared in the CCAR's new Rabbi's Manual.

 How is the Seder P'reidah service structured and conducted?